Board Committees

 Committee members

-• Tony Bourne, Chairman, Independent Non-Executive Director
+• Tony Bourne, Chair, Independent Non-Executive Director

-• Simon Stilwell, Member, Independent Non-Executive Chairman
+• Simon Stilwell, Member, Independent Non-Executive Chair (appointed 1 January 2024)

 Allocation of time

-• Review Board structure – 25%
+• Review of Board structure/succession planning – 55%

 • Review of individual senior management roles – 10%

-• QCA Board Effectiveness Review – 15%
+• QCA Board Effectiveness Review - 10%

 Key responsibilities